 I recently found this FitKicks Folding Cap ($10.99) at Shoppers Drug Mart's just launched Wellwise store (in Leaside in Toronto).
-It folds in thirds then in half again to easily fit into your pocket.
+It folds into thirds then in half again to easily fit into your pocket.
 Perfect when you're out running or Nordic walking in unpredictable weather.
-Bonus: it's water- and crush-resistant and looks great.
+Bonus: it's water- and crush-resistant, has a good-size brim and looks great.

 Illuminating Waist Pack

 Another excellent item from Wellwise is the FitZip Illuminating Waist Pack ($19.99).
 On dark mornings and evenings, press a button to light up the pouch in one of three flash modes.
-Best of all there's room in it for a phone or even a small water bottle or wallet.
-Even better, it's rechargeable via a USB port.
+The zippered pouch easily holds a phone or even a small water bottle or wallet.
+Best of all, it's rechargeable via a USB port.
+No batteries required!

-If you haven't already, ditch the scarf and get yourself a buff or two.
-You can get them at any outdoors store (such as Sport Chek or Mountain Equipment Coop).
+If you haven't done so already, ditch your scarf and get a buff or two.
+You can buy them at any outdoors store (such as Sport Chek or Mountain Equipment Coop).
 This multi-purpose tube of light stretchy fabric can be a scarf, cap, hood or face mask or can just be stored on your wrist or in your pocket once you've warmed up and no longer need it.
 (Try that with a bulky scarf!)